-Half Caff is a blend of our Colombia Sugarcane decaf, and our most recent True North offering.
+Half Caff is a blend of our Colombia Sugarcane decaf, and our Colombian Pink Panther.
 In combining the two, it holds a delicious flavour of caramel, cacao and citrus.
 This is the perfect cup of low caffeine coffee for those who want to drink an extra cup or two each day, without worrying about the side effects of too much caffeine.
 Below we detail the story and flavour profiles of the two coffees which make up this exciting blend.

 Colombia Sugarcane